bevyengine/bevy-website/release-content/0.15/release-notes/15281_Add_core_and_alloc_over_std_Lints.md

 With `no_std` support in Bevy, users may be able to leverage the wider Rust ecosystem to run their software on these platforms.

-These lints ensure that when a Bevy maintainer uses functionality from `std` that is _actually_ from `core` or `alloc`, they are notified and can use the more fundamental crate instead.
-Enabling these lints required a lot of small changes across the whole Bevy library, but doing so has revealed the true extent to which Bevy relies on the standard library.

 We're still a while away from true `no_std` support in Bevy, but the first few changes have already been accepted, with many more lined up for the next release in 0.16.